apache/nuttx/configs/stm32f429i-disco/README.txt

       not form properly.
 There are fails in the NxTerm display, usually around the point where the display should scroll up.

+      Update:  With all optimizations disabled, the issue seems to go away.
+      So this is most likely due to using a bleeding edge GCC tool.

   usbnsh:
   ------